The R.A.T. Run Program, a History of Testing Without Limits

 After further fine tuning that prototype suspension system would later be released in conjunction with Patriot Campers as X-Cruise; a custom designed system to suit their award winning X1 and X2 camper trailers.

-So that brings us to 2018, there is no telling what Cruisemaster products with face the R.A.T.
+So that brings us to 2018, there is no telling what Cruisemaster products will face the R.A.T.
 Run torture test this year.
 But you can be rest assured that with the R.A.T.
 Run firmly in the DNA of Cruisemaster products whatever new products are on the horizon they will be tested without limits.